Your Best FriendIs Waiting…

 Frequently Asked Questions

-Our mission is to be a leading advocate for animal welfare, focusing on the humane treatment of pets, rescue, adoption, and community education.
-We strive to provide the highest standards of care in our adoption center and community programs.
+Our mission is to be a leading, innovative advocate for animal welfare, focusing on the humane treatment of pets, rescue, adoption, and community education.
+We make a lifelong commitment to our adoption alumni and provide extensive post-adoption support.
+We strive to provide the highest standards of care in our adoption center and community programs

 You can view our available pets on our website and visit our Adoption Center at 4950 Spectrum Blvd, Reno, NV.
 We are open for adoptions every day from 11 AM to 6 PM.
 The adoption process includes completing an application and meeting with our staff to ensure a good match.